quasel/pods/README.md

 Pods Frontier Auto Display
 ===========

-Automatic Pods Template output for Pods custom post types.
+Automatic front-end output of Pods Templates.

+Supports custom post types, Pods extended posts and pages, as well as custom taxonomies.

 NOTE: This plugin is still in its first beta.
 Use with caution and report all issues.
 Pull requests are welcome.